aridjayarecipes/cutesrecipes.web.app/content/post/2283-recipe-of-award-winning-shavige-custard.md

 Shavige custard is one of the most popular of recent trending foods in the world.
 It is appreciated by millions daily.
 It is easy, it's fast, it tastes yummy.
 They're nice and they look wonderful.
 Shavige custard is something which I've loved my whole life.

 Now in a glass take basil seeds(soaked in water)+refrigerated custard.
-Add dry fruits and fruits on top of it. #vermicelli #sweet #eidspecial #Tasty #custardnylonsagovermicelli #shirkhurma.. today's video is muslim eid special recipe try it once and subscribe to my.
+Add dry fruits and fruits on top of it. #vermicelli #sweet #eidspecial #Tasty #custardnylonsagovermicelli #shirkhurma.. today&#39;s video is muslim eid special recipe try it once and subscribe to my.
 See recipes for Shavige custard, Shavige upma (vermicelli upma) too. uppittu or shavige bath made with thin rice vermicelli noodles. furthermore, i would like to add some tips, suggestions and variations.
 Shavige payasa is a simple Indian Dessert made by roasting vermicelli with ghee and adding it to There is a small change in the regular recipe of Shavige payasa, Here I added the vanilla custard.

 To get started with this recipe, we must first prepare a few components.
 You can have shavige custard using 13 ingredients and 7 steps.
 Here is how you cook it.